sbedford/sbedford.github.io/about.md

 I've just joined [Empired](www.empired.com) (April 2015), a Microsoft Gold Partner providing specialised consulting services to clients across Australia and New Zeland.
 Empired offers services across Business Productivity Soltions (Dynamics CRM, AX, NAV), Collaboration and Content (SharePoint, Sitecore, etc) as well as IT managed services and application development and integration.

-I work in the Business Productivity Solutions team as a Solution Architect mainly looking at integration and implementation challenges across the Dynamics stack.
+I work in the Dynamics team as a Solution Specialist supporting working with prospective and current customers to align business and technology decisions.

 Previously,  I worked with Ajilon as a Solution Architect and Technical Team Lead for a number of projects on the Microsoft stack.